 Now, remove the cover and add the frozen peas and asparagus.
-Stir to combine and cover it up one more time for 3 minutes.
-That's all the asparagus and peas need to cook through.
+Stir to combine and cover it one more time for 3 minutes, because that's all the asparagus and peas need to cook through.

-The final step is to pour in the chipotle cashew cream (or bean cream) over the pasta and vegetables and stir uncovered.
+Next, pour in the chipotle cashew cream (or bean cream) over the pasta and vegetables and stir uncovered.
 As a result, the sauce thickens as it heats.

 Once thick and creamy, serve in individual bowls.
-I served Arugula Salad as a side salad.
-But crusty bread is wonderful to drag through the bowl and get up all the extra sauce of this vegan chipotle pasta.
+Also, I served Arugula Salad as a side salad.
+However, crusty bread is also terrific to drag through the bowl to soak up all the extra sauce of this vegan chipotle pasta.

 - Easy One-Pot Meals

 - Creamy Mushroom Pasta Recipe

 - Creamy Tomato Pasta

 Hi!
 My name is Kathy, I am a retired high school English teacher & vegan enthusiast and blogger.
 My entire blog is fully plant-based vegan.
 I truly believe what we eat & how we live determines our health & the preservation of our planet! 🙂